Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 The flora in their gut needs time to adjust to the change.

-In the meantime, they may have a more difficult time digesting their food, causing it to run through their digestive tract faster than usual.
+In the meantime, they may have difficulty digesting their food, causing it to run through digestion faster than usual.

 Why does this cause the poop to turn green?